-The following piece is the first installment in “Dressing the Part,” a 12-part series exploring transgender spaces, cultural issues, and the effects of social transition from the perspective of a femme-presenting trans guy.
-I’ll be publishing every Wednesday until October 21, 2020.
+The following piece is the first installment in “Dressing the Part,” a twelve-part series exploring cultural issues and the effects of social transition from the perspective of a femme-presenting trans guy.

 I am a man who has no interest in looking “masculine.”